eCook Meal

 GET COOKIN’

 When the pumpkin is nearing completion, boil the kettle.
 Place a large pot over a medium heat with a drizzle of oil.
-When hot, fry the diced onion for 3-4 minutes until soft, shifting occasionally.
-Add the grated garlic and fry for a minute until fragrant, shifting regularly.
+When hot, fry the diced Onion for 3-4 minutes until soft, shifting occasionally.
+Add the grated Garlic and fry for a minute until fragrant, shifting regularly.
 Add the vegetable stock, 400ml of boiling water, and the curry powder to taste.
 Stir for a minute until combined.
 Add in the cooked pumpkin and simmer for 3-4 minutes until it absorbs the flavour from the sauce.
 Remove from the heat on completion.

 BLEND YOUR SOUP

 Pour the contents of the pot into a blender or food processor and blend until smooth.
-Return it to the pot and stir through three-quarters of the cream, reserving a little for garnish.
+Return it to the pot and stir through three-quarters of the Cream, reserving a little for garnish.
 Season to taste and pop on a lid.
 Keep warm over a low heat while you toast the broodjies, stirring occasionally.

 TOAST THE BROODJIES